bob5ec/coreos-docker-swarm-cluster/README.md

 3. Editing `./heatit/params.yml` - insert the cluster token generated in step #1 as a value for `coreos-cluster-token` parameter as well as set up Slack notification settings (todo: descripbe Slack setup in more detail)

+4. Get [Heatit!](https://github.com/pavlo/heatit/releases) tool and save it into the heatit directory.

-4. Generate the two cloud-config files in a single command:
+5. Generate the two cloud-config files in a single command:

     ```
     > cd ./heatit; ./generate-configs.sh